E caudata

 Part of a Latin book published in Rome in 1632.
 E caudata is used in the words Sacrę, propagandę, prædictę, and grammaticę.
 The spelling grammaticæ, with æ, is also used.

-The e caudata (Latin for "tailed e", from cauda — "tail"; sometimes also called the e cedilla, hooked e, or looped e) is a modified form of the letter E that is usually graphically represented in printed text as E with ogonek (ę) but has a distinct history of usage.
+The e caudata (Latin for "tailed e", from cauda — "tail"; sometimes also called the e cedilla, hooked e, or looped e) is a modified form of the letter E that is usually graphically represented in printed text as E with (ę) but has a distinct history of usage.
 It was used in Latin from as early as the sixth century to represent the vowel also written ae or æ.
-In old Gaelic texts from the 13th century, it represented an ea ligature.
+In Old Gaelic texts from the 13th century, it represented an ea ligature.